 On the Virginia side of the river, there is also a visitor center run by the National Park Service at Great Falls Park.
 The Potomac Heritage National Scenic Trail runs through this region.
 Nearby Scotts Run Nature Preserve and Riverbend Park are also good choices for families looking day trips in Virginia.

-Steven F. Udvar-Hazy Center and Manassas National Battlefield Park – 30 Miles – Day Trips in Virginia
+3. Steven F. Udvar-Hazy Center and Manassas National Battlefield Park – 30 Miles from Washington DC

-Like Washington DC, less than an hour away, Annapolis is also a capital city.
+Like Washington DC, Annapolis is also a capital city.
 It also has its share of service men and women in uniform due to the presence of the US Naval Academy.
 Aside from these superficial similarities, Washington DC and Annapolis could not be more different.
-Washington DC is full of hurried politicians and tired tourists while the small city of Annapolis is centered around its charming downtown.
-This historic district featuring colonial-era houses, small locally owned businesses, and lovely family-friendly restaurants perfect for a Maryland day trip from Washington DC.
+Washington DC is full of hurried politicians and tired tourists while the small city of Annapolis is centered around its charming downtown and cobblestone streets.

 Have more time to spend in Baltimore?
 Check out Trekaroo’s Top 10 Things for Families to do in Baltimore.

-Fredericksburg, Virginia – 54 Miles – Day Trips in Virginia
+6. Fredericksburg, Virginia – 54 Miles from Washington DC

 Tired of the impersonal crowds of the Nation’s Capital?
 Fredericksburg is an easy day trip from DC on I-95 or the VRE train.
 Folks in Fredericksburg greet you in the stores, on the street, and even wave to you on the Trolley Tours of Fredericksburg.
 In fact, our favorite part of a visit to Fredericksburg is the people.
 There is plenty of Southern small town charm and so much to do on this day trip from DC!